Skip to content

 Fees & Pricing

 Player-side fees public and reasonable (1.8% deposit, €1 withdrawal, 2.99% FX).
 Merchant-side rates custom and unpublished.
-The unusual structure: the player typically eats the deposit fee, not the operator
+The structure is unusual in that the player typically eats the deposit fee rather than the operator

 Tech & Integration

 iFrame 2.0 + REST API at mifinity.readme.io is solid.
-No public mobile SDKs and zero public GitHub repos — atypical for a 2026 provider.
+No public mobile SDKs and zero public GitHub repos, atypical for a 2026 provider.
 1-2 week integration.
-No CMS plugins — integration flows through Slotegrator, SoftSwiss FinteqHub or Orchestr
+No CMS plugins, so integration flows through Slotegrator, SoftSwiss FinteqHub or Orchestr

 User Trust